DanCouper/strive_weather/README.md

 ### Notes: Rails setup

-Note that this is a minimal install (`rails new strive_weather --minimal`) which strips out a large chunk of gems that have no relevance here (mailer, websockets, sprockets, etc).
+Note that this is a minimal install (`rails new strive_weather --minimal`) which strips out a large chunk of gems that have no relevance here (mailer, websockets, &c).

 ### Notes: Credentials